charlesreid1/charlesreid1.github.io/pelican/content/2022-zettelkasten-01.md

 In the early 2010s we discovered the wonder of hosting our own website on our own machine, thanks to the now-defunct DynDNS service.
-By running this wonderful desktop widget you could turn a local server into a public website, and we began the time-honored tradtion of nerds everywhere of using technology to document our adventures with technology, and to document the technology we were using to run the technology used to document our adventures with technology.
+By running this wonderful desktop widget you could turn a local server into a public website, and we began the time-honored tradition of nerds everywhere of using technology to document our adventures with technology, and to document the technology we were using to run the technology used to document our adventures with technology.
 All gone now, but some of the pages live on somewhere on <https://charlesreid1.com/wiki>.